asteining/Module-Challenge-8/README.md

 1. -npx tsc

 Run the Application:
-1. -node dist/index.js
+1. -npm start

 # How to Use
 Launch the CLI
-1. -node dist/index.js
+1. -npm start

 Menu Options:
 1. Create a New Vehicle